The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Main results

-The main strategy of proving the main theorems follows ideas introduced in \cite{NapReuSol1}.
-There are, however, some differences concerning certain steps of the proofs.
-The first difference is that the integrals in \eqref{BBH} are defined over the compact set $\T^3$ therefore it is possible to perform the analysis of the problem more thoroughly and obtain more precise results e.g. deriving full description of the phase diagram or computing the exact critical values of the parameters.
+As already mentioned, the main steps of reasoning stem from \cite{NapReuSol1}.
+There are, however, some differences concerning certain aspects of the proofs.
+The first difference is that the integrals in \eqref{BBH} are defined over the compact set $\T^3$.
+For some arguments (mainly concerning the existence of minimizers) this is an advantage.
+For other parts of the analysis (e.g. concerning the phase diagram) this required modifications and refinements of the proofs.
 Another difference is that the dispersion relation $\eps(p)$ is not spherically symmetric.
-One of the key properties the system considered in \cite{NapReuSol1} was spherical symmetry of the minimizers (including restricted ones), which followed from the spherical symmetry of the dispersion relation of the model considered therein.
-This property was essential in the proof of existence of minimizers, therefore the proof presented therein cannot be directly adapted to our situation.
+One of the key properties of the system considered in \cite{NapReuSol1} was spherical symmetry of the minimizers (including restricted ones), which followed from the spherical symmetry of the dispersion relation of the model considered therein.
+This property was essential in the proof of existence of minimizers, therefore the method presented therein cannot be directly adapted to our situation.
 This issue led to a new strategy of the proof which didn't require such property.
-The main idea of the new method is to consider in the double minimization procedure the values of $\rho_0$ which are the minimizers of the restricted problems $\rho_{0,\kappa}$.
+The main idea of the new method is to consider (in the double minimization procedure) the values of $\rho_0$ which are the minimizers of the restricted problems $\rho_{0,\kappa}$.
 This allows to use the variational derivative condition in this variable.
-A similar idea (for the Bose gas) was used in \cite{Old} to simplify the proof of existence of minimizers at zero temperature.
-Here this approach was adapted to the BBH functional, also at positive temperatures.
+A similar idea (for the continuous Bose gas) was used by Oldenburg in \cite{Old} to simplify the proof of existence of minimizers at zero temperature.
+Here this approach was adapted to the BBH functional, also at positive temperatures, which allowed not only to deduce existence of the minimizers, but also derive some of their properties used to prove the existence (or nonexistence) of the phase transition in certain parameter regimes.
+In particular our method allowed us to derive much more precise bounds on the critical region of the phase diagram than in \cite{NapReuSol1}.